 The Glass Forest

-The house in which Liv shares with her great-aunt is based on my paternal grandmother's house on Shaggy Bark Lane in Parkville.
-The house she shared with her parents is the first house (and last) my parents ever owned together.
+The house in which Liv shares with her great-aunt Martha is based on my paternal grandmother's house on Shaggy Bark Lane in Parkville.
+Also, the house she shared with her parents in Kansas City is the first (and last) house my parents ever owned together before they divorced.

 The Steen Tail River in Byd Arall runs the exact line of State Line Street, a street that serves as a border between Kansas and Missouri.
 Steen Tail is an anagram of State Line.
 Many of the locations in Byd Arall are anagrams of real places (and corresponding locations on the map) of our own world.